XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 5. 3GPP NSMF sends a request to CN NSSMF for creation of CN Slice, which is out of the scope of this document.

-6. 3GPP NSMF sends a request to an NSC
+6. 3GPP NSMF sends a request to an IETF NSC
-(acting as an NSSMF for transport network, from the perspective of the 3GPP Management System)) for creation of IETF Network Slice.
+(acting as an NSSMF for transport network, from the perspective of the 3GPP Management System)) for creation of an IETF Network Slice service.
 The request contains attributes such as endpoints (based on the information from EP_Transport IOC), required SLA along with other IETF network slice attributes.
-It also contains mapping informatin for IETF Network Slice Interworking Identifier.
+It also contains mapping information for IETF Network Slice Interworking Identifier.

-7. IETF NSC realizes the IETF Network Slice which satisfies the requirements of the IETF Network Slice Service requested between the specified endpoints (RAN/CN edge nodes).
-It may assign an IETF slice ID and send it to 3GPP NSMF.
+7. The IETF NSC realizes the IETF Network Slice which satisfies the requirements of the IETF Network Slice Service requested between the specified endpoints (RAN/CN edge nodes). the IETF NSC might assign an IETF slice ID and send it to 3GPP NSMF.

-8. The 3GPP NSMF maintains the mapping relationship between S-NSSAI and IETF Network Slice Service ID;
+8. The 3GPP NSMF could maintain the mapping relationship between S-NSSAI and IETF Network Slice Service ID.

-9. When the 3GPP User Equipment (UE) appears, as part of 5G signalling, it may request to be connected to a specific 3GPP Network Slice identified by S-NASSI.
-Then a GTP tunnel (which is UDP/IP- based) will be created.

-10. UE starts sending traffic to AN and the edge of AN encapsulates the packet into a GTP tunnel, adding a Slice Interworking Identifier according to the selected S-NSSAI and send it to the transport network.

-11. The transport network edge nodes parse the Slice Interworking identifier in the received packet and maps the packet to the corresponding IETF network slice.
-It may encapsulate the packet with slice specific identifiers for enforcing the SLA of IETF Network Slice service in the in transport network.

 #  5G E2E Network Slice Mapping in Management and Control Planes
 The transport network management Plane maintains the interface